kaboc/async-phase/packages/async_phase/README.md

 A sealed class and its subclasses representing phases of an asynchronous operation.

-## About this package

-This package is mainly for use with [AsyncPhaseNotifier] in Flutter apps, but has been made public as a separate package so that it can be used for pure Dart apps too.

-For details on `AsyncPhaseNotifier`, see [its document][AsyncPhaseNotifier].

-## AsyncPhase

-[AsyncPhase] is similar to `AsyncValue`, which is part of package:riverpod.
-Unlike it, this `AsyncPhase` is an independent package, so you can use it without unnecessary dependencies, and is much simpler without surprising behaviours.

 ## Subclasses (Phases)

-`AsyncPhase` itself is a sealed class.
+[AsyncPhase] itself is a sealed class.
 Its four subclasses listed below are used to represent phases of an asynchronous operation.

 - [AsyncInitial]